KMA-Aarhus/pappenheim/workstation_setup.md

 ```

-Consider holding the current version of minion/minknow
+Consider holding the current version of minion/minknow.
+This will make sure that no incompatibilities can arise when apt does automatic updates in the background.
 ```
 sudo apt-mark hold minion-nc
 ```